Skip to main content

 Preservation of Negative Feedback Loops

-The durability of the pituitary’s response to GHS is fundamentally linked to the preservation of mechanisms.
+The durability of the pituitary’s response to GHS is fundamentally linked to the preservation of negative feedback mechanisms.
 The release of growth hormone (GH) is tightly regulated by its own downstream products.
 When GH stimulates the liver to produce Insulin-like Growth Factor 1 (IGF-1), rising levels of IGF-1 send an inhibitory signal back to both the hypothalamus and the pituitary.

 This signal increases somatostatin release and directly inhibits the pituitary’s somatotroph cells, thus shutting down further GH secretion.
 This is a classic negative feedback loop, essential for preventing hormonal overproduction.